The challenges in collating disability data

 Collating national data disaggregated by disability to create a global snapshot is not a straightforward task.
 In fact, it highlights many of the challenges that remain regarding the disability data landscape more broadly.
 However, it is encouraging to note that there is a substantial amount of data.

-- Ability to compare: Data sets presented in the report are not directly comparable, as data is drawn from different data sources (e.g. census or survey), uses different methodologies to measure disability, and covers different time periods.
+Ability to compare: Data sets presented on the portal are not directly comparable, as data is drawn from different data sources (e.g. census or survey), uses different methodologies to measure disability, and covers different time periods.
 Practical issues around interviewer training and question translation also have an impact on the robustness and comparability of data within surveys.

-- Methodological issues: The analysis of findings showed a range of quality of data and in those instances where data collection methodologies were unclear, the data set was excluded from this analysis.
+Methodological issues: The analysis of findings shows a range of quality of data and in those instances where data collection methodologies were unclear, the data set was excluded from this portal.

 It is important that the methodology for data collection is well understood so that analysis can be used appropriately.